LizardByte/Sunshine/docs/source/gamestream/gamestream.rst

 -----------
 Sunshine does have some limitations, as compared to Nvidia GameStream.

-- HDR support is limited and currently HDR is converted to SDR.
 - Automatic game/application list.
 - Changing game settings automatically, to optimize streaming.